cschram/drawgaiden/README.md

 Currently all of the canvas state is stored in memory in the Node application, so if you kill the process and start it up all of your data is lost.

-**Note:** There are two color switchers in the tool bar at the moment.
-The first is the stroke color, the second is the fill color.
-Since there is no tool implemented yet that uses the fill color, the second color switcher won't have any effect on anything.

 # To Do

 * Additional tools